PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the late Mean-Mul-Add-Conv, SPP, and Gather-axis sequence while treating the preceding conditional generic-transpose cleanup and following constant-fold/Cast helper as hard boundaries.
-Its one occurrence can eliminate up to two repeated index constructions.
+2. Audit the late generic SPP/Concat-unary-Conv pair while treating the preceding raw split/channelwise rewrites and following raw shape-extract rewrite as hard boundaries.
+Its one occurrence can eliminate one repeated index construction.
 3. Add a focused production-boundary characterization before sharing another scope, and preserve exact diagnostics and rule order.
 Never carry a scope across a legacy helper or introduce a blanket refresh.